Cornell-MAE-UG/fa25-portfolio-diysheth/_projects/ExtraCredit.md

 - Heat loss to the environment: $ \dot{Q}_{loss} $
 - Mass flow due to air infiltration and exfiltration (assumed equal at steady state)

-No shaft work is produced by the building.
+No shaft work is produced by the building, so work interactions are neglected.

 ---